 The Department of Justice announced Friday the indictment of a Maryland man for his alleged role in a massive bribery scheme involving "an official at a subsidiary of Russia's State Atomic Energy Corporation."

-The Department of Justice announced an 11-count indictment against Mark Lambert in connection to a Russian bribery scheme involving the Uranium One sale.
-Lambert is the “former co-president of a Maryland-based transportation company that provides services for the transportation of nuclear materials to customers in the United States and abroad,” the DOJ said in a statement.
+The DOJ announced an 11-count indictment against Mark Lambert, a "co-president of a Maryland-based transportation company that provides services for the transportation of nuclear materials to customers in the United States and abroad."

 According to the DOJ, Lambert allegedly payed bribes to Vadim Mikerin, a Russian official who worked JSC Techsnabexport (TENEX), in order to win "highly sensitive nuclear fuel transportation contracts."
 TENEX is a subsidiary of the Russian State Atomic Energy Corporation.